SysKitTeam/docs-point/governance-and-automation/metadata-review/manage-metadata-review.md

 ---
-description: This article explains how to set up and request a Metadata Review from collaborators.
+description: This article explains how to select metadata that can be requested for review from collaborators.
 ---

 # Metadata Review